 Reflecting the connection between a strong regional economy and a strong, united arts and cultural sector, the Cultural Coalition benefits from annual funding received from the Office of the Arts within Connecticut Department of Economic and Community Development, and works alongside the state’s other seven regional organizations committed to providing sector leadership that advances the creative economy statewide.

 WHO WE SERVE

 • Arts and cultural organizations, entities and individuals that make up the creative community,

-• Forty-three (43) Municipalities in eastern CT; to benefit Southeastern CT’s and Northeastern CT’s residents, employees and visitors.
+• Forty-two (42) Municipalities in eastern CT; to benefit Southeastern CT’s and Northeastern CT’s residents, employees and visitors.

 The Coalition is a 501(c)(3) nonprofit organization with an office in Norwich governed by a board of directors comprising cultural, community, and business leadership.